gucci1909/PROSQUAD/README.md

 # PROSQUAD

->The primary purpose of the prosquad-website is to provide technical courses and also ask questions from teachers to help out students .
+>The primary purpose of the prosquad-website is to provide technical courses and also and also let students ask questions from teachers in Q&A section.
 So, please checkout our website.

 ## Built With